aelhin07/SUM1-2026/project/README.md

 ---
 ## Design decisions
 Why Colorama
 Our goal was to provide the same color feedback as in the original game, Wordle.
-Colorama is the easiest way to have this functionality with no extra setup on your computer, regardless of whether you're running Windows, Mac, or Linux.
+Colorama is the easiest way to have this functionality with no extra setup on your computer, regardless of whether you're running Windows, Mac.
 If we didn't use Colorama on your computer, then the color codes would show up as garbled letters/characters.

 Why Two-pass algorithm
 Originally we began developing the function `check_guess` using a single-pass approach.
 It wasn't until we started testing it with guesses that contained repeated letters that we discovered issues when returning the correct answer.
 For example, if `STONE` is the answer and `SCENE` is the guess, then there is only ONE 'E' in the answer.
 Using a single-pass approach would have returned both 'E's from the guess.
 The solution was to use a two-pass approach: first, find and lock correct guess letter placements before checking letter placement with the remaining letters.